 Camping and caravanning

 The main stay site offers extensive facilities, on tarmac and grass pitches, for the caravan or camping enthusiast.
 There are toilets and showers, some of which are wheelchair accessible; a fresh water supply; chemical toilet disposal point and electricity hook up for caravans.

 Caravanning and camping charges

-For details of the current charges for caravanning and camping at Castlewellan please see our recreation charges.
+For details of the current charges for caravanning and camping at Castlewellan please see page about recreation charges.